fsharp/fslang-suggestions/archive/suggestion-7640829-allow-access-modifies-to-auto-properties-getters.md

 ## Comments ##

-#### Comment by ADMIN
-fsharporg-lang (F# Software Foundation Language Group, F# Software Foundation) on 2/4/2016 5:39:00 PM #### I'm fine with this suggestion.
+#### Comment by ADMIN fsharporg-lang (F# Software Foundation Language Group, F# Software Foundation) on 2/4/2016 5:39:00 PM ####
+I'm fine with this suggestion.
 We considered it for F# 3.0 but cut it, since you can always implement this pattern in a more expanded form using "let" and explicit get/set.
-It won't be high priority for myself, but if some one does it, that is great Will mark this approved-in-principle (will show as "planned")
+It won't be high priority for myself, but if some one does it, that is great.
+Will mark this approved-in-principle (will show as "planned")